Having a pig farming business plan is vital if you are interested in pig farming. Pig Farming is a booming area of production with much promise.

 Introduction

 This section gives a comprehensive background and overview of your piggery business.
-The section has several subsections that come together to give or provide a thorough overview.
+The section has several subsections to give or provide a thorough overview.
 However, feel free to remove subsections that do not apply to the business.

 How to start a pig farming business